SOS9009 – Advanced statistical methods

 5 credits overlap with SGO9009 in the same semester.

+The course consists of four modules.
 Each module is taught separately as a two-day workshop.
 Readings associated with each module will be distributed several weeks ahead of the module teaching dates.
 Some modules will be taught by external teachers.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.